Examples

 Next, we initialise a point estimator and a posterior credible-interval estimator:

-θ̂ = PointEstimator(architecture)
+θ̂ = PointEstimator(network)

-q̂ = IntervalEstimator(architecture)
+q̂ = IntervalEstimator(network)

 Now we train the estimators, here using fixed parameter instances to avoid repeated Cholesky factorisations (see Storing expensive intermediate objects for data simulation and On-the-fly and just-in-time simulation for further discussion):